yongzhu/cb-ux-toolkit/projects/cut-lib/README.md

-# CBES VDL
+# CareerBuilder UX Toolkit (CUT)

-This project folder contains the source for the **cut** Angular 6 library.
+This project folder contains the source for the **CUT** Angular 6 library.
 This library represents the implementation of the oneCB visual design into a reusable client-side visual design library.

 ## Structure